TOOLS

 Credentials/Documentation

 Eligibility requirements to apply for a HOPE VI grant are included in each year's Notice of Funding Availability (NOFA).
-This program is covered under OMB Circular No. A-87.
-OMB Circular No. A-87 applies to this program.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 For FY 2009, the issuance of the NOFA is announced in the Federal Register.
 The NOFA and all necessary application materials are made available on the Grants.gov website and the HUD website.

 Award Procedure

 HUD Headquarters reviews each eligible application for threshold compliance, assigns rating points to applications that pass all thresholds, and the highest-rated applications are notified that they have been selected to participate in the HOPE VI program.
-Funds are obligated when HUD and the applicant execute a form HUD-1044, "Assistance Award/Amendment".
+Funds are obligated when HUD and the applicant execute a form HUD-1044, "Assistance Award/Amendment"

 Deadlines

-Contact the headquarters or regional office, as appropriate, for application deadlines.
+Contact the headquarters or regional location, as appropriate for application deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 From 90 to 120 days.
 Approximately 3 months from the application deadline date.